Rates:

 11. How do I pay for my Charter Yacht booking?

 The most common way of paying your charter rate and APA (if applicable) is to mail a check or to wire the amount to our US business bank account.
 Your payment will then will be transferred to the yacht’s agent, secured in the agent’s escrow account and paid to your charter yacht 10 days prior your boarding.
 Before you make a payment, you will receive a fully stated explanation of the payment schedule in the currency of your charter rate.
 Yachts and agents get paid in their local currency only!
 We are not allowed to accept payments in your preferred currency, as Out of the Blue Yacht Charters would have to arrange for the forwarding transfer with a currency exchange for you.
 In some cases, although, we could make an exception, please communicate with us.
-Our bank can handle the income/outgoing transfer from your preferred currency into the yachts currency, but be forewarned, their charge may be higher than the usual bank exchange rate.
+Our bank can handle the incoming/outgoing transfer from your preferred currency into the yachts currency, but be forewarned, their charge may be higher than the usual bank exchange rate.

 12. How do I know the Charter Yacht is there when I arrive?